edunham/site/2015/02/28/code_coverage_in_the_monte_tests.rst

 learning to analyze the test coverage of a moderately complex Python codebase.
 Specifically, the `reference implementation`_ of the `Monte programming language`_.
-This effort is hampered only slightly by the fact that I've never done much with code coverage tools before, and especially never deployed one onto a virgin codebase.
+This effort is hampered only slightly by the fact that I've never done much with code coverage tools before.

 .. more::